lukehalley/MigrateChart/outreach/projects/acedatacloud/OUTREACH.md

 ```
 Ace Data Cloud - saw you're at 20% participation.

-We just set up live tracking for SwarmNode to help boost their numbers.
-Can have you live today too.
+We built migrate-chart.fun so holders can see complete price action across migrations.
 Working with ZERA and PAYAI.

-Free trial to help get participation up.
+Free trial to help with transparency through Dec 24.
 Want it?
 ```

 ### Version 2: If They Respond
 ```
-We built migrate-chart.fun with real-time participation tracking.
-Creates FOMO when community sees live counter.
+We built migrate-chart.fun to show holders the full migration journey.
+Helps with transparency when community needs to see complete price history.

 Can set up in 2 hours.
 No charge for first 48 hours—just want to help.
 If it works, we can discuss keeping it.
 ```